Keep Your Home Safe From Snakes

 1. Regularly Maintain Your Yard

-• Depending on the size of your yard, you should mow this area once every two weeks.
-This practice will not only keep snakes away, but it can also control mice, rodents, and other pests from damaging your property.
+• Depending on the size of your yard, mow it at least once every two weeks.
+This not only deters snakes but also keeps other pests like mice and rodents at bay.

 2. Eliminate Their Food Supply